YouBase/white-paper/distributed-storage.md

 ### Data

-The data field is the core of a document.
-It contains timestamps, references to profile definition, issuer, signatures, demographic information, and the actual information to be stored.
+The data field is the meat of a document, containing: timestamps, references to profile definition, issuer, signatures, demographic information, and the actual information to be stored.
 The data field follows a standard format defined in a separate YouBase specification document.
 The data field can also reference links as described in the next section.

 ```json
 {